dnanexus/dxCompiler/doc/ExpertOptions.md

 You must also be aware that the analysis information is updated in the platform's database asynchronously, so the result of calling `dx describe` on the analysis may not be up-to-date.
 The most reliable method for making sure you have an up-to-date analysis description is to call `dx describe` in a loop (waiting at least 3 seconds between iterations), and exit the loop when the `dependsOn` field returns an array that contains exactly one item - the ID of the reorg job itself.
 See the [example](CustomReorgAppletExample.md).

-## Adding config-file based reorg applet at compilation time
+## Adding config file based reorg applet at compilation time

-In addition to using `--reorg` flag to add the reorg stage, you may also add a custom reorganization applet that takes an optional input by declaring a "customReorgAttributes" object in the JSON file used as parameter with `-extras`
+In addition to using `-reorg` flag to add the reorg stage, you may also add a custom reorganization applet that takes an optional input by declaring a "customReorgAttributes" object in the JSON file used as parameter with `-extras`

 The `customReorgAttributes` object has two properties in extra.json:
 * `appUri`: reorg app or applet URI - either an ID (e.g. "app-bwa_mem" or "app-xxx" or "applet-yyy") or a URI of a platform file (e.g. "dx://file-xxx").